- Software testing is the process of checking that an application behaves as expected under real conditions.

 Why is software testing essential?

-As software becomes more complex, it becomes harder to see how everything connects.
-And the more people contributing to a single code base, the more likely it is that things will collide.
+As software becomes more complex, it becomes harder to predict failures.
+The more people contributing to a single code base, the more likely it is that things will collide.
 Features become more interconnected, and a small tweak in one area can trigger unexpected issues somewhere else.

 Without testing, bugs reach production, and they do real damage.
 They crash apps, expose data, and erode user trust.
 The fallout is just as painful for the teams building the software: missed deadlines, emergency deploys, and hours lost to rework.
 Engineers lose momentum.
 Product slows down.
 QA—if it exists—gets overwhelmed.